kevin0120/mix/plugins/inputs/prometheus/README.md

 label.
 The value is added to a field named based on the metric type.

-All metrics receive the `url` tag indicating the related URL specified in the Telegraf configuration.
+All metrics receive the `url` tag indicating the related URL specified in the Rush configuration.
 If using Kubernetes service discovery the `address` tag is also added indicating the discovered ip address.

 ### Example Output: